-Cook on high until the rice is done or preferred texture and liquid has evaporated, approximately 1 hour.
+Cook on high until the rice is done or the preferred texture and liquid has evaporated, approximately 1 hour.

-Next, add shredded cheese, green onions, diced tomatoes to the top of the crockpot mixture and cook for about 10 more minutes or until the cheese is completely melted.
+Next, add shredded cheese, green onions, and diced tomatoes to the top of the crockpot mixture and cook for about 10 more minutes or until the cheese is completely melted.

 Serve in bowls with preferred toppings.